tamberg/fhnw-iot-project/README.md

 ## Introduction
 This project is part of the [IoT Engineering](../../../fhnw-iot) course.

-* 2-person teams, building an IoT system.
+* 3-person teams, building an IoT system.
 * 32 hours of work per person, 1 prototype.
 * 10' presentation of the project at Demo Day.
 * Slides, source code and setup steps on GitHub.
-* Both team members are able to explain the project.
+* All team members are able to explain the project.

 ### Team members
 * @MY_TEAM_PROJECT_GITHUB_USER_1, REAL_NAME_1